Although a lot of VPN providers offer robust security and unblock streaming services, speed is another factor that shouldn’t be overlooked.

 Which free VPN is the fastest?

-Generally, free VPNs are extremely slow.
+Generally, free VPN services are extremely slow.
 Why?
 Because they don’t usually have a great server infrastructure.
 This means that servers (especially those located in popular regions like the US) have to handle a massive flock of users.
 And the more crowded a server gets, the slower speeds it ensures.

-That being said, there are some good freemium VPN options, one of the fastest ones being Atlas VPN.
+That being said, there are some good freemium VPN options.
+One of the fastest free VPN services is Atlas VPN.
 The free tier offers three different locations, including Japan, Australia, and the US.
-But, with the premium version of Atlas VPN, you get access to 31 different locations and for a very affordable price, starting from only $1.39/month.
+But with the premium version of Atlas VPN, you get access to 37 different locations and for a very affordable price, starting from only $1.64/month.

 If you want the fastest VPN service, picking one randomly can be hit or miss.
 That’s why it’s best to choose a tested tool that has already proven itself.

 Luckily, all of the VPNs on our list are able to deliver great speeds thanks to top-notch tunneling protocols and good infrastructure.

 Even better – all these tools are able to unblock a bunch of streaming platforms while also offering torrent support, which means they’ll be much more useful to you than just simply hiding your real IP address.